 While teaching students is our primary concern, we are also focused on making a difference in and contributing to our local and national communities.

-We spent a further £0.9m million (1%) on research grants and contracts and minor other University-related expenditure.
+We spent a further £9 million (7%) on research grants and contracts and other minor University related expenditure.